bmevada/Professional-README-Generator/README.md

 ## License
-      license used is MIT.
+      license used is Apache.

 # Contribution
 The only contributor to the project is Bhavika Mevada.
 Contributors can get in contact with me to contribute towards this project.
-My details are provided below
+My details are provided below.

 # Testing
 Tests are as follows:
 The testing was performed within the Terminal successfully generating a README document.

-Link to deployed page: This is the URL of the project
+Link to deployed page: This is the URL of the project: https://drive.google.com/file/d/1BvJkjJCmZkhWW4fgRbXrK0kKavEILdR9/view?usp=sharing

 # Questions
 If you have any questions about this project please contact via email or Github.